Matorota/CV-Dekstop-Version/README.md

+# For now  closed ( problems with running build
 # React + TypeScript + Vite + Tailwind

 ### For now only works for desktop planning to add phone version too